deondigital/api-client/Readme.md

 ### Unreleased

-* Added `TupleValue` that handle tupled-values in CSL.
+* Added `TupleValue` that handles tupled-values in CSL.

 ### [6.0.0] - 2018-11-29